Navy Federal Credit Union nRewards® Secured Credit Card

 - Rewards: Unlimited 1 point per $1 spent on all eligible purchases

 - Fees: Cash advances $0.50 to $1; no foreign transaction fees or balance transfer fees

 The Navy Federal Credit Union nRewards® Secured Credit Card is a secured credit card with no annual fee and a cash back rewards program that pays you back on every dollar you spend.
 However, it’s not for everyone – Navy Federal Credit Union membership is limited to active duty and honorably discharged or retired members of the Armed Forces, civilian Department of Defense employees, and immediate family members of people in those two groups.

 This card has a solid rewards program, at least compared with other secured cards.
 Every dollar spent earns 1 reward point, with no limit on how much you can earn.
 Points can be redeemed for gift cards and merchandise, typically at or near a $0.01-per-point rate.

 Setting the rewards program aside, NFCU nRewards Secured Credit Card is designed to help people with poor or even middling credit improve and rebuild their credit after setbacks such as delinquencies, foreclosures, and personal bankruptcies.
-If you use your card responsibly for at least a year after opening your account, you may automatically be upgraded to a non-secured Navy Federal Credit Union card (the Navy Federal Credit Union cashRewards Credit Card, which earns 1.5% cash back on every purchase).
-So, as long as you can scrounge up at least $500 to cover the initial deposit, this card is definitely worth a closer look.
+If you use your card responsibly for at least 6 months after opening your account, you may be considered for an upgrade to a non-secured Navy Federal Credit Union card.
+So, as long as you can scrounge up at least $200 to cover the initial deposit, this card is definitely worth a closer look.

 Initial Deposit Requirement and Refund